br3nj1/OpenAI/Convert PDFs to JSON for LLM Usage.md

 | Download from Azure Blob       | `az storage blob download-batch --account-name ... --account-key ... --destination ... --source ...`  |
 | Upload to Azure Blob           | `az storage blob upload-batch --account-name ... --account-key ... --destination ... --source ...`    |

 ---

-Absolutely—here’s a **step-by-step article** (for your GitHub project) explaining how to clean up MarkerPDF JSON outputs for AI/RAG, **plus a reusable ChatGPT prompt** for future automation.
-I’ll keep it clear, actionable, and tailored for Azure/Azure-hosted workflows.

----